 Topic Targeting: Topic targeting on the Google Display Network allows you to target all sites and pages about a certain pre-defined topic.
 Topic targeting is similar to managed placements, but considerably less restrictive.
 Topic targeting allows advertisers to reach a wider audience than they can reach with just managed placements.

 Major categories of topic targeting available on GDN; subcategories can be more specific.

 Keyword Contextual Targeting: Keyword contextual targeting on GDN is similar to topic targeting, but less restrictive.
 It’s perfect if your topic isn’t one of the hundreds defined by Google in the topic targeting.
 Simply create a list of keywords and your ads will be matched to page that have contextually similar content.

-User-Based Targets: Target certain users across all the sites they visit on the Google Display Network.
+As mentioned above, this is where you target certain users across all the sites they visit on the Google Display Network.

 Remarketing: Remarketing is one of GDN’s most powerful targeting tools.
 Google display remarketing allows you to serve ads to previous visitors of your site as they navigate the web, keeping your product and brand at the front of their mind, even after leaving you site.
 Remarketing also allows you to engage with high-value visitors, such as those whom have purchased from you in the past, viewed key pages (such as product or pricing pages), or have had the most engagement on your site, differently than those whom have not.

 Note: As of June 2020, you can now also create remarketing lists based on email addresses, thanks to Google Ads extending Customer Match to the GDN.